qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

          sudo apt-get install lib32stdc++6 libncurses5 checkinstall libreadline-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev libffi-dev curl
          sudo apt install pipx

-         # This command should add the kas binary location to your PATH.
+         # This command must add the kas binary location to your PATH
-         # Restart your shell session after running this command for the changes to take effect.
+         # Restart your shell session after running this command for the changes to take effect
          pipx ensurepath

          # The kas version is expected to be 4.8 or higher
          pipx install kas

 #.
+(Optional) Download the ``kas-container`` script.
-Optionally download the kas-container script. kas is the tool used by Qualcomm Linux to sync and build the Yocto meta layers.
-The kas package also provides a kas-container script for running kas in a container.
-If you prefer running the image builds in an isolated environment, consider using kas-container instead.
+   Kas is the tool you use to sync and build Yocto meta layers.
+   The kas package also includes the ``kas-container`` script, which runs kas inside a container.
+   If you prefer building images in an isolated environment, use ``kas-container`` instead.

    .. container:: nohighlight

       ::

-         # kas-container can be run on any linux distribution with docker installed.
+         # kas-container can be run on any Linux distribution with Docker installed.
          wget -qO kas-container https://raw.githubusercontent.com/siemens/kas/refs/tags/5.1/kas-container
          chmod +x kas-container